dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 Explore taxonomic incoherence and database contamination.

+Find challenging genomes.
+Explore low H values.

 ### Unicity distance can be used to estimate genomic redundancy

 We next ask, how many genomes can be distinguished from each other using a combinatorial collection of k-mers?
-To do this, we estimate the _unicity distance_ of each genome in the database, where the unicity distance is defined as the smallest set of hashes capable of uniquely identifying a genome. (k=31, scaled=1000)
+To do this, we estimate the _unicity distance_ of each genome in the database, where the unicity distance is defined as the smallest set of hashes capable of uniquely identifying an individual genome. (k=31, scaled=1000)

-Table YY shows that approximately 29.2% of the genomes in GTDB rs207 cannot be distinguished uniquely by any combination of 31-mers at a scaled of 1000.
+Table @tbl:unicity shows that approximately 29.2% of the genomes in GTDB rs207 cannot be distinguished uniquely by _any_ combination of 31-mers at a scaled of 1000, while some substantial amount (estimated as 15.3%) can be precisely identified using a single hash.

 (Do higher resolution k-mer analysis of some of these; talk about error rates, etc.)

+(Compare also with k-mer informativeness; can we tie entropy computation at top back to number of genomes with unicity of 1, and cross validate?)

 | Unicity distance | Number of genomes | Percent of genomes |
 | -------- | -------- | -------- |
 | 1     | 48,630     | 15.3%     |
 | infinite | 92,564 | 29.2% |

+Table: Estimated unicity distances with hashes for 318k GTDB rs207 genomes using FracMinHash as implemented in sourmash (k=31, scaled=1000). {#tbl:unicity}

 ## Discussion {.page_break_before}